 With Honeycomb, it’s more than just metric analysis

-In standard metrics tools, you are typically working with counters that track numbers as they change over time.
-Some common things to measure are the number of HTTP requests your app is serving, average latency, and rate of errors.
-Each one of these counters or gauges will generate one unique time series on disk.
+In standard metric analysis tools, you typically work with counters that track numbers as they change over time.
+Some popular things to measure are the number of HTTP requests your app is serving, average latency, and rate of errors.
+Each one of these counters or gauges will generate one unique time series on a disk.

 number_http_requests might get tagged with something like HTTP status code, creating a new time series on disk for each unique value of status code - a new time series is created for